sanjan-github/Sanjan_Editor_Portfolio/.ai/12/CURRENT-STATE.md

 2. Documentation System
-The .ai directory contains the project-control documentation.
+The .ai directory contains the project's control and specification documents.
-Important documents:
+Important responsibilities:

 CURRENT-STATE.md — what currently exists
-DESIGN-DECISIONS.md — why important decisions were made CURRENT-PLAN.md — what we are building and how execution is controlled
+DESIGN-DECISIONS.md — why important decisions were made CURRENT-PLAN.md — what we are building, approved content, execution order, and agent operating rules

-The documentation system is designed to allow a new AI agent to understand the project from the repository rather than relying on previous chat history.
+The documentation exists so a new AI agent can understand the project from repository state rather than relying on previous chat history.

 3. Product Identity
 Personal name: